 Pollen is everywhere!
 We all know how much of a drag it can be when you’re out on a trip and your face is a running mucus tap.
 Dogs will naturally do a fair amount of sneezing during the spring, but when it gets too much and they start scratching, coughing, or even vomiting, you’re going to need to limit their exposure to potential allergens.
-You can get a little help from your pet’s veterinarian, who can prescribe some allergy medicine, if avoidance isn’t a realistic option.
+You can get a little help from your pet’s veterinarian, who can prescribe some allergy medicine if avoidance isn’t a realistic option.

 Brush and Groom

 It’s time for your dog to shed all of that thick winter coating.
 Help them out by giving them some nice brushing, grooming, and shampooing to help soothe their itch.
 We recommend brushing every other day, bathing them every week or two, and taking them to the groomers once a month during the spring.
-This will insure all that pollen and dander doesn’t get the chance to embed into your pet’s coat and irritate their skin.
+This will ensure all that pollen and dander doesn’t get the chance to embed in your pet’s coat and irritate their skin.
 Avoid shaving a long-coat dog, this will potentially ruin their luster and effectiveness during the winter.

 Flea and Tick Prevention

 Spring means the return of every dog’s mortal enemies: fleas, ticks, and mosquitoes.
 Spring is the time where you’ll see their population explode, so don’t get caught with your guard down.
-Make sure you are stocked up on all the necessary flea and tick preventatives and that the house’s perimeter is properly protected.
+Make sure you are stocked up with all the necessary flea and tick preventatives and that the house’s perimeter is properly protected.